learnwithparam/website/content/blog/refactoring-the-book-search-app-and-separate-components/index.md

 series: 'Hooked with react'
 category: ['Series']
 tags: ['React', 'JavaScript']
+description: Learn how to split the react app into components and talk about folder structures briefly, Part 3
 ---

 Until [part 2](/blog/error-handling-in-react-hooks/), we have created a book search app and handled the loading and error state.
 Now we are going to see how we can split the app structure into components.